-The following pages of this handbook will guide families on the policies and procedures put in place for the 2020-2021 school year.
-I am very excited to get to know each of you and build relationships with the Woodall families.
-Please look over this handbook with your children and feel free to ask any questions as they arise.
+The following pages of this handbook will guide families on the policies and procedures put in place for the 2023-2024 school year.
+I am excited to continue to build relationships with students and families.
+Please familiarize yourself and your students with this handbook.
+If you have any questions or thoughts throughout the year, please feel free to reach out to me at kkocsis@woodall.k12.ok.us or 918-456-1581 x4.